-The evolution of the crust formation in L11 test and the corresponding simulation is shown in Fig. 5.100.
-The simulation underestimates the crust formation at every compared level.
-The likely reason for this is the simplification in the outer heat transfer modelling, since that has a strong influence on crust formation.
+The evolution of the crust formation in L11 test and the corresponding simulation with the new code version is shown in Fig. 5.93.
+Qualitatively the simulation results agree well with the experimental results.
+However, the AIDA calculations underestimate the crust thickness especially in the lower region.
+In the upper region (67.5 degree) the results are in good agreement.
+The likely reason for this is the simplification in the outer heat transfer modelling since that has a strong influence on crust formation.
 The choice of a different Nusselt correlation could improve the results, but this has been not changed because of a better comparison with the calculations of the L10 tests.